SAP/luigi/docs/navigation-parameters-reference.md

 - **attributes**:
   - **semanticObject**(string): may represent a business entity such as a sales order or a product.
 It enables navigating to such entities in an abstract implementation-independent way.
 It can only only contain alphanumerical characters.
   - **action**(string): defines an operation, i.e.: `display`, `approve` or `edit`.
 The operation is intended to be performed on a **semanticObject** such as a sales order or a certain product.
 It can only contain alphanumerical characters but also the underscore character.
   - **pathSegment**(string): represents the target of the navigation.
-In order to use it as a target link it has to be defined under navigation nodes in the Luigi Configuration.
+In order to use it as a target link, it has to be defined under navigation nodes in the Luigi configuration.

 ## Node parameters